 Dan Mangan is a two-time JUNO award winning & two-time Polaris Music Prize listed musician and songwriter.
-He lives in Vancouver, British Columbia with his wife and son.
+He lives in Vancouver, British Columbia with his wife and two sons.
 With Jesse Zubot, he scored Hector And The Search For Happiness, a feature film starring Simon Pegg.
 Dan has also infrequently been a contributing writer for some publications such as Huffington Post Canada, Montecristo Magazine and The Guardian (Arts section).

 Mangan has toured extensively in North America, Europe and Australia and has released four studio LPs as well as a handful of other EPs.